-The Solvency Capital Requirement in respect of Operational Risk is a simple function, taking as inputs the Basic Solvency Capital Requirement and the relevant expenses incurred in the last 12 months.
+The Solvency Capital Requirement in respect of Operational Risk follows a prescribed calculation, taking as inputs the Basic Solvency Capital Requirement and the relevant expenses incurred in the last 12 months.

 The Company's ORSA process supplements the regular capital requirement assessment, through stress and scenario testing.